Undergraduate Research Support Program

 Upcoming Events and Deadlines

 Mark your calendar!
-The 2017 UIS Student technology, Arts, & Research Symposium (STARS) is scheduled for April 20th and 21st.
-This year’s STARS includes two new events: a presentation workshop and a field trip to Lake Emiquon (advance registration required)!
+The 2018 UIS Student Technology, Arts, & Research Symposium (STARS) is scheduled for April 5th and April 6th.
+This year’s go.uis.edu/STARS includes two keynote speakers.

 UIS sent its largest contingent of students to present at the National Conference on Undergraduate Research.
 Students were selected to submit abstracts from UIS in a competitive process by the Undergraduate Research Steering Committee.
 All eleven students were accepted by the national conference committee.
 The students represent multiple programs and colleges.
 Turner Clark (BMA), Gabriel Broughton (BBA), Ebony Forslund (PSY), Shyleen Frost (BIO), Eli Hahn (PSY), Marquiera Harris (BSW), Elizabeth Karras (SOA), Allie McIntire (PSY), Amanda Monke (ENG), Nhan Khanh Le (BBA), Alex Skarr (SOA and PSC).